Manuals

 Importing to Defold

-To import the model, simply drag and drop the .gltf file or .dae file and the corresponding texture image into the Assets Pane somewhere.
+To import a model, drag and drop the .gltf or .glb file into the Defold editor Assets pane.

 Imported model assets